 - physical therapy

-The best option for Lumbago is to prevent it from every happening and build a strong body that won't experience it.
+The best option for Lumbago is to prevent it from ever happening by building a strong body that won’t experience it.

 Does Lumbago Ever Go Away?